an-on-ym-ous/lbn_mobo/README.md

 ## Getting started

-This instruction is provided for running a small demo of LBN-MOBO on ZDT3 problem.
-You can run the code easily on google colab.
+To run a demonstration of LBN-MOBO on the ZDT3 problem, follow these steps:

-1. Download the the repository and put it in a folder named 'LBN-MOBO' on your google drive.
-The pathes in the code are set assuming you create this folder in the root of your google drive.
+Download the repository and place it in a folder named 'LBN-MOBO' on your Google Drive.
+Make sure to create this folder at the root level of your Google Drive.
+The the path in the code is set accordingly.

-2. Run LBN-MOBO.ipynb using google colab.
+Open the 'LBN-MOBO.ipynb' file in Google Colab and run it.

+By following these steps, you can easily execute the code on Google Colab and explore the demonstration of LBN-MOBO on the 30 dimension ZDT3 problem.